Azure/azure-functions-on-container-apps/samples/VolumeMountsSample/README.md

 ## Updating the image

-- This project creates the function app using default sample image: `mcr.microsoft.com/azure-functions/dotnet8-quickstart-demo:1.0`
+- This infra deploys the function app using default sample image: `mcr.microsoft.com/azure-functions/dotnet8-quickstart-demo:1.0`
+- Sample python function code which reads and writes to the mount path is provided under `code` folder as reference.
 - Build your image for your fn app and push it to an ACR, and then use Portal's Configuration blade to pick an image from your ACR.